In This Article

 Mint is one of the easiest—and tastiest—plants you can grow.
 It's vigorous, hardy, and refreshing, and it makes a delicious addition to home-cooked meals and cocktails alike.
 Plus, in addition to classic peppermint and spearmint, there are many different varieties with unique fragrances: apple mint, pineapple mint, ginger mint, orange mint, and of course, chocolate mint (Mentha × Piperita 'Chocolate Mint').

 Chocolate mint, with its pointy green leaves and dark brown stem, gives off a chocolatey aroma with a slightly citrusy flavor.
-This low-maintenance herb is just as easy to grow as regular mint, and it's great for boosting the flavor of sweet treats.
+This low-maintenance herb is just as easy to grow as regular mint, and it's great for boosting the flavor of sweet treats, milkshakes, and hot cocoa.
+It's a vigorous and fast-growing plant.
 Since plants in the Mentha genus can be toxic to pets, it's best to display your chocolate mint plant out of reach of four-legged family members.
-Here's how to grow chocolate mint to use in desserts, milkshakes, and hot cocoa.

 - Botanical Name: Mentha × Piperita 'Chocolate Mint'